 While Pope Balamus had been speaking, while Ren was fighting, while Welt was protecting, and while Tersia and Farrie spam launched spells.
 Wyndia continued chanting.

 "Dragon Vein, hear my petition!
 Earth Vein, lend me your strength!
 Give me the power needed to break us from this prison!
-Give me the power to turn our defeat into a victory!"
+Give me the power to turn our defeat into a victory and pave the way for our escape!"
 Wyndia chanted, before placing both hands on the wall in front of her.
 "Come forth!
 Black Fire Explosion!"

 Just barely, the Pope was able to make out Ren carrying a very tired Wyndia before they turned a corner deep in the sewage tunnel and disappeared.